 set imap_authenticators="oauthbearer" set imap_oauth_refresh_command="/path/to/oauth2.py --quiet --user=[email_address]\ --client_id=[client_id] --client_secret=[client_secret]\ --refresh_token=[refresh_token]"

-Substitute pop or smtp for imap in the above example to configure for those.
+Substitute pop or smtp for imap in the above examples to configure for those.
+Please note that xoauth2 support has not yet been implemented for pop.

 If you happen to have accounts on multiple IMAP, POP and/or SMTP servers, you may find managing all the authentication settings inconvenient and error-prone.
 The account-hook command may help.
 This hook works like folder-hook but is invoked whenever NeoMutt needs to access a remote mailbox (including inside the folder browser), not just when you open the mailbox.
 This includes (for example) polling for new mail, storing Fcc messages and saving messages to a folder.
 As a consequence, account-hook should only be used to set connection-related settings such as passwords or tunnel commands but not settings such as sender address or name (because in general it should be considered unpredictable which account-hook was last used).